Skip to main content

 (d) Contact information for the central intake site should the caregiver choose to reengage.

-(a) When the centralized intake contractor is notified by a home visiting provider that an individual has moved or another circumstance requires that the individual transfers to a new home visiting provider, the contractor is responsible for initiating the transfer in the statewide data system;
+(a) When the centralized intake contractor is notified by a home visiting provider that an individual has moved or another circumstance requires that the individual transfers to a new home visiting provider, the provider is responsible for initiating the transfer in the statewide data system;

-Last updated January 31, 2022 at 8:51 AM
+Last updated July 12, 2024 at 9:28 AM

 Supplemental Information